 It is highly recommended that the exchange visitor get settled and begin his/her research plan before inviting a dependent husband/wife or child.
 A visiting scholar's primary purpose of being in the U.S. is to conduct research and follow the original learning plan at Western Oregon University.
 Scholars who do not follow their research plan may be required to exit the U.S.

-WOU Policy: A DS-2019 immigration document will not be issued for a dependent spouse or child at this time since Western Oregon University is limited in how many DS-2019s are produced.
+WOU Policy: A DS-2019 immigration document will not be issued for a dependent spouse or child to apply for a J-2 visa unless the Visiting Scholar's program is at least 1 year in length as Western Oregon University only has a limited number of DS-2019s that can be issued.
 Instead, a family invitation letter of recommendation will be issued which states the scholar's status in the United States, financial situation, and address.
 Please see the Family Invitation Letter Request Form and submit a copy of the dependent's bio page in the passport.

 Children Dependents who will attend a U.S. school (kindergarden through 12th grade) will need to submit an Immunization Record/International Certificate of Vaccination translated into English.
 Dependent children are not authorized for employment during the program, or attend school beyond the 12th grade.
 Local schools in Monmouth/Independence.